Casio G -Shock vs Baby-G

 Because Baby-G and G-Shock are very similar, the simplest thing to do is highlight the main differences.

 G-Shock watches started out as very functional and masculine.
 After all, they were designed by a Japanese man who was tired of his watch breaking.

 Over the years they have become more bulky and more tougher and it is clear from the design.
 The G-Shock watches also tend to be mostly black, or very dark in color.
 Of course, there are exceptions to the rule, but that is the overall color scheme you will see.

 In terms of wrist size, the G-Shock is usually most suited to larger wrists, which is perhaps why men wear them more often.
 They have case diameters usually over 50mm.
 Of course, some of the older styles are usually smaller.

-Baby-G watches are a lot smaller and overall less bulky than their big brother the G-Shock.
+Baby-G watches are a lot smaller and overall less bulky than their big brother the G-Shock (as are the G-Shock Mini, they are just rarer).
 They are also far more colorful and bold in their style.
 They are more loved and worn by women and children than men, but who I am to tell you who should wear a Baby-G?

 In general, you will find a lot more choice in color combinations and options in the Baby-G watches, and they are often a lot more modern in style.
 They also rarely come in very large case and strap sizes, so will suit smaller wristed people, which of course means ladies and children too!

 They all start out with the basic digital watch functions like a countdown timer, a stopwatch, alarms, 12/24 hour time, and often an hourly timer, world time, an auto-calender and daylight saving.